-Here is a short taser video of the performances, starting with breaking news from the national TV in Iceland about the action:
+Here is the newsreel (with English subtitles) from the National TV in Iceland about the action:

 Adopting the rhetoric used to justify the massive state spending on providing cheap electricity for a privately run aluminum smelters for multinational corporations, the art collective Kjánska introduced various projects that all involved innovative ideas on how to use natural and human resources to draw international investors to Iceland while providing labor opportunities for Icelanders.
 Environmentally Friendly Weapon’s Factory was pronounced in Vopnafjörður, A High Security Prison Camp for NATO was given to the residents of Hvammstangi, An Enjoyment Center was opened in Raufarhöfn, Sweatshop in Vík, Camps For Illegal Immigrants in Búðardalur and finally Nuclear Waste Center in Súðavík.
 After the ground breaking event in each place, with speeches, campaign and handshakes (all performed by just one person), Kjánksa introduced the ideas to people in town by distributing detailed leaflets that explained the ingenuity of the operation.
 In only one week, Kjánska managed to perform six groundbreakings all over Iceland, including the most remote corners of the island.